UsableSecGuy/Capstone-Instafluencer-App/README.md

-# Instafluencer App
+# Instafluencer App: Full Stack Nano - Capstone Project

-## Full Stack Nano - Capstone Project
+## About

 Influencer Marketing has become a growing part of many marketing programs.
 The goal is to find someone with a decent-sized, highly engaged following on various social media platforms to share your product with their audience.
 The larger the following and higher the engagement, the more influencers will charge.
 Smaller businesses often have limited funds and focus on leveraging nano-influencers (1,000-10,000 followers).
 Smaller audiences can often mean higher engagement rates.